Sanskar95/HTTPServerClientGame/README.md

 to be called with `http://<host-address>:<port-number>/http_post.html` to start the game.
 Each time, a new thread of the class `ClientManager` is started.

-The client receives a question to guess the number between 1 and 100 which the server chose.
+The client receives a question to guess a number between 1 and 100 which the server chose (for simplicity, the server uses a fixed number).
 After the clients sends the guessed value via a field, it receives a statement whether the guess is too high, too low or correct.
 It can continue its guesses because a client id gets assigned as a cookie to each client.
 This helps the server to identify the past guesses of this client.

 ## ConnectionSimulation